ajlopez/Mass/README.md

 # Mass

-Simple language interpreter written in C#.
+Simple language, interpreter written in C#.

 Work in Progress